kervi/kervi/_doc/overview.rst

         #link camera to a panel
         CAMERA.link_to_dashboard("system", "cam")

-        #Your are ready to create your application logic
-        #Get the GPIO module.
-The gpio module is used to control
-        #input and output of your application
-        from kervi.hal import GPIO

-        #Create a sensor this sensors uses a *cpu load device driver* build into kervi
         from kervi.sensor import Sensor
         from kervi_devices.platforms.common.sensors.cpu_use import CPULoadSensorDeviceDriver
+        #build in sensor that measures cpu use
         SENSOR_1 = Sensor("CPULoadSensor", "CPU", CPULoadSensorDeviceDriver())

-        #link the sensor to sys area top right
+        #link to sys area top right
         SENSOR_1.link_to_dashboard("*", "sys-header")

-        #link the sensor to a panel, show value in panel header and
-        # chart of sensor values in the panel body
+        #link to a panel, show value in panel header and chart in panel body
         SENSOR_1.link_to_dashboard("system", "cpu", type="value", size=2, link_to_header=True)
         SENSOR_1.link_to_dashboard("system", "cpu", type="chart", size=2)

         #More on sensors https://kervi.github.io/sensors.html

         #define a light controller
-        #Import controller and a ui controller input.
         from kervi.controller import Controller, UISwitchButtonControllerInput
         class MyController(Controller):
             def __init__(self):